 Tapas are found literally everywhere across Barcelona.
 But, as is the case with most tourist destinations, it is easy to get overcharged.
 Find a place frequented by locals instead of one that targets tourists.
 These little finger foods will keep you fueled through the day as you strike items off of your itinerary.

 Barcelona is a city best explored on foot.
 But that’s a task that can’t be done on an empty stomach!
 Thankfully, Barcelona has a buzzing street food culture, so you won’t have to look around for grub.
-You will get whisked away by the sights and scents of waffles sold in stalls.
+You will get whisked away by the sights and scents of waffles sold in roadside stalls.

-All in all, Barcelona lures you with its old and charms you with its new.
+All in all, Barcelona lures you with its old, and charms you with its new.
 Throw aside those travel guides, discover Barcelona for yourself and check it off your bucket list.